bookofproofs/bookofproofs.github.io/_sources/history/15th-century/rudolff.md

 ### Mathematical Profile (Excerpt):
 * It is possibly that this is a relative of Rudolff's or even Rudolff himself.
-* It would appear that Rudolff's mother tongue was German and, during his lifetime, Jauer came under Austrian Habsburgs control in 1526.
 * Schreyber taught at the University of Vienna between 1517 and 1521, so we know that Rudolff must have studied there for some period before 1521.
 * Rudolff's book Coss, written in 1525, is the first German algebra book.
 * At this time Brixen was controlled by the Habsburgs and this dedication makes one wonder whether Rudolff had spent some time there.